-5.0 DISCUSSION
+4.0 DISCUSSION

-The present study examined the neuropharmacological effects of extract of Withania somnifera on the central nervous system (CNS) in mice, using a range of models.
+The present study examined the neuropharmacological effects of ethanolic Withania somnifera leaf extract on the central nervous system (CNS) in mice, using a range of models.
 Currently, anticonvulsant medications can manage seizures, but they do not offer a cure and are often accompanied by intolerable side effects.
 The quest for innovative treatments for epilepsy has highlighted the potential of medicinal plants as a rich source of novel therapies.
 Anxiety disorders, characterized by fear and frequently accompanied by depression, are a significant neurological health concern (Fedotova et al., 2017).
 Despite the availability of anxiolytic medications, these treatments can have undesirable side effects, such as sedation.
 This study aimed to investigate the effects of Withania somnifera on the central nervous system in mice, with a particular focus on its anxiolytic, anticonvulsant, and motor coordination effects.

 The open field test was employed to evaluate the sedative and anxiolytic effects of Withania somnifera by monitoring the spontaneous locomotor and exploratory behaviors of mice.
 This test exploits the natural tension between the mice's desire to explore a new arena and their fear of entering the central area of an unfamiliar open field, providing a valuable index of anxiolytic activity.